Simple Chicken Perloo: South Carolina Classic

 Equipment Needed to Make Chicken Perloo

-A deep, heavy pot.
+A deep, heavy ovenproof pot.
 That’s it.
-I like to use a Dutch Oven, but any heavy-bottomed large pot will do.
+I like to use a 6-quart Dutch Oven, but any heavy-bottomed large pot will do.

 Tradition versions of this versatile dish often use a whole smoked chicken.
 And it does add delicious flavor.

 But keeping things simple, I most often opt for boneless, skinless chicken thighs.
-Which, after cooked in deliciously fragrant and seasoned rice, can be shredded and stirred back into the rice, or served whole for individual servings.
+After cooking in deliciously fragrant and seasoned rice, they can be shredded and stirred back into the rice or served whole for individual servings.

 The result is a fluffy rice dish cooked in a rich, flavorful broth, with tender chicken and vegetables.
 Be prepared for seconds on this one!